dustinpfister/blog_posts/_posts/threejs-buffer-geometry-attributes-color.md

 layout: post
 categories: three.js
 id: 1024
-updated: 2023-01-20 14:52:08
+updated: 2023-06-21 12:59:15
-version: 1.7
+version: 1.8
 ---

-One of the core features of the[ base material class](https://threejs.org/docs/#api/en/materials/Material.vertexColors) in threejs is a vertex colors Boolean that when set to true will case the material to be rendered using color channel data stored in am attribute of the [buffer geometry](https://threejs.org/docs/#api/en/core/BufferGeometry) used.
-This feature will not work with all materials mind you, and with some a [light source](/2022/02/25/threejs-light/) might still be needed or something to that effect.
-However it is still very much a feature of the base material class, unless there is something else going on that will override this it should work on most materials.
+One of the core features of the[ base material class](https://threejs.org/docs/#api/en/materials/Material.vertexColors) in threejs is a vertex colors Boolean that when set to true will cause the material to be rendered using color channel data stored in an attribute of the [buffer geometry](https://threejs.org/docs/#api/en/core/BufferGeometry) used.
+This feature should work with most materials, although some might require a light [source](/2022/02/25/threejs-light/) might still be needed or something to that effect.
+It will not work at all with certain materials such as the mesh normal material, however it is still very much a feature of the base material class.
+So then unless there is something else going on that will override this vertex color feature it should work many materials including line and point materials.

-The color attribute is not one of the major must have attributes of a buffer geometry mind you.
-However it is an example of an additional attribute that can be added to a geometry to allow for coloring and over all mesh object.
-It is not at all a replacement for [uv mapping](/2021/06/09/threejs-buffer-geometry-attributes-uv/), and the various material options that can be used with textures.
+ I would say that the color attribute is not one of the major must have attributes of a buffer geometry.
+However it is an example of an additional attribute that can be added to a geometry to allow for coloring an over all mesh object apart from other options that will have to do with textures and uv mapping.
+It is then not at all a replacement for [uv mapping](/2021/06/09/threejs-buffer-geometry-attributes-uv/), and the various material options that can be used with textures.
 However it is an alternative way of coloring a mesh object that works by adding data to geometry rather than bothering with images.
 In some cases I might want to use vertex colors as a quick way to have something other than just a single solid color, but I am not sure I would take this kind of approach in the long run, at least not with the built in materials anyway.

-The main thing that got me into vertex colors is that recently I get around to writing a new blog post on the [shader material](/2023/01/13/threejs-shader-material/).
+The main thing that got me into vertex colors is that recently I got around to writing a new blog post on the [shader material](/2023/01/13/threejs-shader-material/).
 Simply put it is a way to go about creating a custom material using GLSL.
 When doing so I have found that vertex coloring might be a nice way to go about styling a geometry, and when it comes to creating my own materials that opens the door for custom attributes that will allow for not just creating one color attribute but several such attributes.

 <!-- more -->